mejasonatkinson/blog/content/posts/what-is-neurodiversity.md

 draft: false
 ---

-In my first post I mentioned that I am dyslexic and dyspraxic; so, I thought the best topic to tackle first is what is neurodiversity and how does that fit in?
+In my first post I mentioned that I am dyslexic and have dyspraxia; so, I thought the best topic to tackle first is to talk about the wider context these things belong.

+What is neurodiversity?

 If we break the word down.
 Neuro: refers to neurology, which is the study of how our nerves and brains work.
 Diversity; means variety, different from the typical or standard.
 So put together Neurodiversity, simply means our nerves and brains work differently.